 Gallery of a Japanese “Brian” guitar.

 Here is a Japanese ad showing multiple different FRT-3 clones.
 The top left is a real Floyd Rose FRT-3.
 The others seem to be of the Argus and Tokai brand names.
+Thanks to Jon L. for the photo and information.

 A reader sent in this very rare “ESP” Floyd Rose FRT-3, which possibly signals the relationship starting with Kramer guitars.
 ESP would also make the “Magician” FRT-5 style bridge, the very first FRT-5 clone ever made.